This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Get a cover

 The first thing you can do is simple.
 Get a cover that fits over the bike.
-Just put it on there after your workout and it’ll prevent a lot of dust from falling on it.
+Just put it on there after your workout and it’ll prevent a lot of dust and dirt from getting on it.

 Many manufacturers will have a cover available that fits your specific model of exercise bike specifically.
 However, not all bike have something like that.

-Whether you go for a rubber mat or not, if the room the bike is in has carpet, it’s a good idea to regularly vacuum.
+Whether you go for a rubber mat or not, if the room the bike is in has carpet, it’s a good idea to vacuum regularly.

 Wipe down the bike